During placement on site

 Preservice teachers on QUT approved course related placements (both domestic and overseas) are covered (subject to certain limitations) under QUT's insurance coverage.

 If you have an accident at the site, or on a site-related activity away from the site, you are required to report it to the school/centre administration and complete an accident report form.
-You also need to advise your university supervisor and the unit coordinator and also complete the QUT Student Accident Claim Form.
+You also need to advise your university partner and the unit coordinator and also complete the QUT Student Accident Claim Form.

 Culturally and linguistically diverse pre-service teachers